LiaoLabATDartmouth/BIOLOG_Data_Processing/README.md

 To increase the number of trial attempts, run the following command:
 `python3 biolog_proc.py --max_trials 100`

---fc_cutoff: Specifies the minimum mean fold change cutoff for growth determination.
+--fc_cutoff: Specifies the minimum mean fold change for a positive growth phenotype.
 The default value is 1.2.
 To use a more stringent fold change cutoff, run the following command:
 `python3 biolog_proc.py --fc_cutoff 1.5`

---pvalue_cutoff: Specifies the maximum p-value cutoff for growth determination.
+--pvalue_cutoff: Specifies the maximum p-value for a positive growth phenotype.
 The default value is 0.05.
 To apply a more stringent p-value cutoff, run the following command:
 `python3 biolog_proc.py --pvalue_cutoff 0.01`